Beat summer blackout season with generators and battery packs up to 42% off

 What to be aware of: The generator weighs more than 360 pounds.

-This DuroMax 15,000-watt generator is built to handle harsh weather while staying portable thanks to its solid-fill wheels.
+This DuroMax 15,000-watt generator handles harsh weather while staying portable thanks to the solid-fill wheels.
 It runs on gas, natural gas or propane, helping ensure power stays on during emergencies.
 Multiple outlets, including a 50-amp option, support appliances and lights.

 What we love: It runs up to 10 hours on gas or 25 hours on propane.

-What to be aware of: There are no USB ports for charging devices.
+What to be aware of: It doesn't include USB ports for charging devices.

 Generac 2,500-watt gas generator: $599 (8% off)